ANU-Rocketry/control-panel/README.md

 * Plug the other Ubiquity into the router
     * The Ubiquity needs power over ethernet.
 Use the black POE to power outlet cable to power it, and plug the non-POE second ethernet cable into one of the router's LAN slots
 * Connect to the wifi on your laptop using the password on the box and navigate to `http://192.168.0.5:3000`.
 Set `R-Pi IP` to `192.168.0.5` in the browser.

+Sequences:
+* The sequences are specified in the `src/sequences/sequence_name.py` files on the Pi server.
+Use SSH to edit them (if you've got internet, it's better to update the repo and pull the changes on the Pi).
+* Sequences are written in a Python-like format where each line is a command from `src/commands.py` and the valve naming scheme is in `src/stands.py`.
+These are interpreted on the fly by the server in `src/server.py`'s `load_sequence` method.
+* To load a sequence, enter the name in the popup window, like "operation" or "abort" (this is just the filename without the `.py`)

 # How to debug